Colorectal Polyps and Cancer

 Living a healthy lifestyle that includes no smoking, regular exercise, maintenance of a healthy weight, and a diet that is low in red meat and high in vegetables and fruit is probably your best start at general cancer prevention.

 Some studies have shown that aspirin and other drugs known as nonsteroidal anti-inflammatory drugs, or NSAIDs, may help prevent colon cancers, but this is usually in patients with familial adenomatous polyps, a condition discussed below.
-NSAIDs also carry increased risks of serious complications, such as stomach bleeding and heart attacks, so they are not recommended as a general preventive measure for people at average risk for colorectal cancer.
+NSAIDs also carry increased risks of serious complications, such as stomach bleeding, heart attacks and strokes, so they are not recommended as a general preventive measure for people at average risk for colorectal cancer.

 Screening for cancer is another important step.